 Single family starts dropped 17% and apartment builder starts dropped 21.6%.
 I have been suggesting for several months that a glut in apartment building construction has developed.
 Not only in Denver, which I can observe and experience (I was offered a discount to re-sign my lease in a luxury building that is less than 1-yr old, many newer buildings are offering 1-month free and there’s several big buildings still being built), but I have received reader emails from all over the country which describe apartment building gluts in their area.

 Of course Wall Street will promote the “permits” report, which showed a slight increase.
 But, believe it or not, a homebuilder can’t sell a permit.
 Homebuilders have already amassed a level of inventory that is as high as it was in 2005/2006 at the peak of the bubble.
 Some builders, like the ones featured in my research reports, now have inventory levels that exceed their inventory at the bubble peak.
 Note: unit sales are 60-70% lower than at the peak.
+Despite the overall plunge, many homebuilders are making use of brand new building methods such as rhino deck for their projects, and to great effect too.

 The homebuilder sentiment index released yesterday shows falling builder “optimism.”
 The most troubling metric was “prospective traffic,” for which the index level plunged to 37.
 Anything below 50 is not good.
 Anything below 40 is a disaster.
 By the way, those metrics are based on a March survey, when the weather has been exceptionally nice throughout most of the country…